benjazor/WP_Redirection/README.md

 wp_redirection( $link, $url );
 ```
 "$link" is the link you want to use for the redirection.
-"$url" is the url you want to redirect the user too.
+"$url" is the url you want to redirect the user to.